swharden/FftSharp/dev/imp/readme.md

 ## Oakley (C#)

 This C# FFT implementation came from a [2010 lecture](http://csclab.murraystate.edu/~bob.pilgrim/565/lectures/lecture_08.pdf) and a 2011 [write-up of a capstone project](https://www.egr.msu.edu/classes/ece480/capstone/fall11/group06/style/Application_Note_ChrisOakley.pdf) by Christopher Oakley.
-Neither document indicates a source code or license.
+The author was contacted on May 25, 2020 and agreed to its redistribution under a MIT license.
 These documents are useful because they provide graphs of input waveforms alongside the FFT output.

 * [complex.cs](oakley/complex.cs)
 * [fft.cs](oakley/fft.cs)